r35krag0th/kube-schemas.nvim/README.md

 ### Auto-detect schema

-Automatically detect the schema based on `apiVersion` and `kind` in the current buffer:
+Automatically detect the schema based on `apiVersion` and `kind` in the current YAML document.
+Place your cursor in the document you want to add a schema to and run:

 ```vim
 :KubeSchemas auto